santhosh-tekuri/notes/kubernetes/pods.md

      mode: 0700      # if unspecified, 'defaultMode' is used
      path: log_level # mounted into <mountPath>/<path>

+secret:
+  secretName: my-secret
+  defaultMode : 0644 # mode bits to use on created files. defaults to 0644
+  optional: false    # whether the Secret or it's keys must be defined
+  items:             # if unspecified, all key-value pairs are mounted
+   - key: passwd
+     mode: 0700      # if unspecified, 'defaultMode' is used
+     path: password  # mounted into <mountPath>/<path>

 hostPath:
   path: /data # path on the host. if symlink, it is resolved
   type: ""    # possible values are: